openspyrit/spyrit-examples/2021_DLMIS_Hands-on/readMe.md

 5. Launch the jupyter notebook     `/floyd/home/spyritexamples-master/2021_DLMIS_Hands-on/main.ipyn`

 ## Runing the code on a local installation (not tested yet)
-1. Create a new environnement with pytorch > 1.7
 1. Download https://www.creatis.insa-lyon.fr/~ducros/hands_on/spyrit-master.zip
 1. Unzip an rename